-Clinical supervisors must hold a degree, preferably a master's degree, be licensed in the teaching area, and have a minimum of three years teaching experience.
+Clinical supervisors must hold a degree, preferably a master's degree, be licensed in the teaching area, and have a minimum of three years of teaching experience.
 The clinical supervisor must have the capacity to mentor an adult and the capacity to have a positive impact on K-12 student learning.
 No more than one teacher intern will be assigned to a clinical supervisor at a time.
 The clinical supervisor serves as the mentor and role model for the teacher intern.
 The clinical supervisor is the individual who works on a daily basis with the teacher intern and who serves as the full-time supervisor.
 Close collaboration between the teacher intern and the clinical supervisor is necessary as the teacher intern begins to function as a professional.
+For MAT interns, the mentor teacher serves as the clinical supervisor.